GLOBAL MARKETS-Growth jitters trip stumbling stocks and bonds

 Another concern, Schneller said, was any deliberations on further oil production cuts, which could reignite inflationary concerns and dampen investor confidence.

 Brent crude futures surpassed $90 a barrel on Tuesday after Saudi Arabia and Russia both said they would extend supply cuts to the end of 2023.
-Both Brent and U.S. West Texas Intermediate crude futures were over 60 cents down as of 0845 GMT at $89.37 and $86.05, respectively.
+Both Brent and U.S. West Texas Intermediate crude futures were about 30 and 40 cents down as of 1058 GMT at $89.65 and $86.42, respectively.

 Adding to the dour mood, manufacturing activity in Germany, Britain and the euro zone declined, while their service sectors fell into contraction territory.

-"The Europe data were rather weak.
-We think there is still a high chance to have a mild recession in the U.S. and Europe toward the end of the year or beginning of next year," said Redmond Wong, Greater China market strategist at Saxo Markets.
+The results held "more evidence for increasingly weak growth in Europe ahead of the ECB’s decision next week, and will only add to the fears of stagflation," said Deutsche Bank strategist Jim Reid in a note on Wednesday.

-As the U.S. returned from its Labor Day holiday, traders have been met with unusually high corporate bond issuance of over $36 billion due to hit the market this week, and $120 billion of investment grade dollar-denominated issuance expected this month, noted Deutsche Bank strategist Jim Reid on Wednesday.
+As the U.S. returned from its Labor Day holiday, traders have been met with unusually high corporate bond issuance of over $36 billion due to hit the market this week, and $120 billion of investment grade dollar-denominated issuance expected this month, the note also said.

-"The pressure on US Treasury yields then comes as investors hedge the interest rate risk," said Reid in a note.
+"The pressure on US Treasury yields then comes as investors hedge the interest rate risk," said Reid.

 Investors are digesting recent signals on potential U.S. interest rate rises.
 Fed Governor Christopher Waller said on Tuesday that the latest round of economic data was giving the U.S. central bank space to see if it needs to hike again.